Homeowners Insurance

 Landlord inspecting a multi-unit rental property that requires specialized landlord insurance coverage

 Landlord policies are typically 15–25% more expensive than a standard homeowners policy for a comparable property, because rental properties statistically generate more claims.
 The premium depends on the property type, location, number of units, tenant screening practices, and your claims history.
+Landlords with multiple units may also want to explore commercial property insurance through carriers like Travelers or Chubb, which can package coverage across a portfolio more efficiently than individual DP-3 policies.

-Side-by-Side: What Each Policy Covers
+Side-by-Side Comparison: What Each Policy Covers

 This is the table I wish every renter, homeowner, and landlord would tape to their fridge.
-The differences are critical and the assumptions people make about what’s covered are almost always wrong.
+The differences are critical, and the assumptions people make about what’s covered are almost always wrong.

 Coverage Area Homeowners (HO-3) Renters (HO-4) Landlord (DP-3)